 - Prepare your jars.
 You’ll need two quart or four pint jars.

 At 125 degrees: add about a quarter cup of honey (don’t measure – just eyeball it and save yourself a sticky container to clean) and a splash of vanilla.
 Adding these ingredients now will help the honey to dissolve and will cool the mixture a bit more.
 If you like a sweeter yogurt, add a bit more honey.

-At 110-115 degrees: Stir in half of the container of store bought yogurt.
+At 110 degrees: Stir in the container of store bought yogurt.
 Use a whisk and make sure it’s really mixed in well.
 Do not get excited and add the yogurt before the milk cools to this stage or you will kill the live cultures.